TeamAvo/CafeAPI-Node/README.md

 ## Summary

 This is a node.js + express.js + MongoDB api that counts votes.
-The votes represent the students enjoyment of the schools food.
+The votes represent the students opinions of the schools meals.
 Showing the opinions surrounding the food allows students to judge if the meal is worth going to.

 ## Requests and Responses